 Identification: Name tags will be provided daily.
 T-shirts will be distributed on the first day of camp in the den area.
 Everyone should wear their day camp shirt everyday to camp.
 We will start each morning with opening ceremonies.

-Check-Out: Closing ceremonies end at 4:30 pm each day, so it is recommended that guardians arrive 15 minutes before the end of camp for pick up.
-Please be respectful of our closing flag ceremony and do not leave camp while the flag ceremony is going on.
+Check-Out: approximatley 4:30 pm each day, AFTER Closing Ceremonies.
+Please join us for the closing flag ceremony/announcements.
+Please be respectful of our closing flag ceremony and do not leave camp during this solemn occasion.
 Campers must be picked up and signed out at their appropriate Den or Tag-A-Long area or other area chosen by your son's den leader.
 Campers are not permitted to go to the parking areas unless accompanied by the designated guardian driving them home.
 No Scout or Tag-along is permitted to leave camp without being signed out on the appropriate roster form.
 Only designated guardians listed as “transporters” on the registration form may pick up day camp youth and take them out of camp.
 No child will be released to anyone not listed in the registration system as a transporter.
 Last minute changes to transporters can be coordinated through the Admin Director by calling the Day Camp hotline.

 Midday Release: If you must leave camp before closing, a designated guardian must report to the Admin Tower to have their child released.

 Camp Stations and Activities: Each day at camp, Scouts will spend their time doing fun activities at different stations throughout the camp.
 The activities are designed to be rank appropriate, exciting, and many are directly related to achievements the Scouts can earn in their progress toward ranks.
 Some of the activities include arts & crafts, cooking, nature exploration, archery, wood-working, leather-working, BB guns, and fishing.
 Summer Camp is a great way to get a jump start on the next year's Scouting program!